Papaver laciniatum ‘Lilac Pom Pom’

 Papaver laciniatum ‘Lilac Pom Pom’ is a perfect swirl of fluffy feathers and frills, in delicate lilac pink.

 So it is breathtakingly lovely when the large heads bloom as globes of fluff in spring-early summer.
-And it is so easy to see why they are called Feather Flowers.
+And it is so easy to see why they are called Feather Poppies.

 Papaver laciniatum are very reliable self-seeding annuals.